eni24/enisnooze.mmbundle/README.md

 Just adapting a few things to meet my needs.
 In particular:

-# Requirements
+# Features

-**TODO**

-* Confirmation Dialogue before UNSNOOZE

-**DONE**

-* Use tag "$snoozed" instead of the "Later" IMAP-Folder.
-This allows me to keep my folders organized and also snooze sent mail (which I like to keep in the "Sent"-Folder
+* Using tag "$snoozed" instead of the "Later" IMAP-Folder.
+This allows me to keep my folders organized as I wish; and to snooze sent mail (which I like to keep in the "Sent"-Folder

-* Add option to Cancel the Picker-Dialogue => (via Cancel Button and ESCAPE-Key)

-* Add option to unsnooze mail
-    * remove $snoozed-Tag => DONE
-    * (Optional) remove the "x-snooze"-header. => DONE.
-However Original-x-snoozed header remains
+* Picker-Dialogue
+  * Shows entry options
+  * Can by Cancelled voa Escape-Key and Cancel Button

+* Picker Dialogue allows:
+  * Snooze for days (1d, 5d, ...), weeks (1w, 3w) and months (1m, 2m, ...)
+  * Snooze until next weekday (mon, tue, wed, ..., sun)
+  * Snooze until tomorrow (tom)
+  * Snooze until date (2020-22-10, 2030-05-03, ...)
+  * Unsnooze (xx)

+* Option to unsnooze mail.
+This removes the $snoozed-Tag as well as the "x-snooze"-header (However Original-x-snoozed header remains)

+* Key shortcuts
+  * ^z: show snooze dialogue
-* Allow 'xx' to unsnooze email
+  * ^Z: unsnooze

 # CONFIG